haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- deathAddresses.csv, a file with the locations of households with cholera deaths and the number of deaths
 	- Study_Area.shp – A shapefile that describes our area of interest.
 	- Snow-cholera-map-1_modified - this is a georeferenced image of the map from John Snow’s original report on the cholera outbreak of 1854
 	- Water_Pumps.geojson.
 This shows the location of water pumps.
-The file type – a geojson – is an-other standard for representing geographical features, commonly used to transmit data in web applications.
+The file type – a geojson – is an-other standard for representing geographical vector features, commonly used to transmit data in web applications.
 	- Snow-cholera-map-1_modified.tif, a raster showing a map of the area in 1854.

 2. Open QGIS on your computer and start a new project.
 Save it with a new name under a folder for this exercise.